Interfaith Outreach & Community Partners

 The CTEP member will be part of the organization’s Employment Services team.
 Employment Services provides comprehensive and customized services to support clients to get and keep living wage jobs.
 Program components include assessment, individual coaching, training and skills development, work readiness classes and retention support.

-- Providing crucial computer skills development to lab visitors in individualized one-on-one and group instruction
+- Provide computer skills development to lab visitors in one-on-one and group instruction

-- Assisting clients with resumes and cover letters in Microsoft Word, and teaching the skills to apply to jobs successfully online
+- Assist clients with resumes and cover letters in MS Word, and teach the skills to apply to jobs online.

-- Train, coach, and support our roster of professional and engaged volunteers as they prepare to teach and tutor clients on job search and digital literacy topics.
-Past offerings have included keyboarding, basic computer instruction, Microsoft Office Suite, Cloud Storage, and more
+- Train and support volunteer as they prepare to teach and tutor clients on job search and digital literacy topics.
+Past offerings have included keyboarding, basic computer instruction, Microsoft Office Suite, Cloud Storage, and more.

-Space includes a large lobby/client hospitality area, private offices, cubicle office spaces, conference rooms, computer lab, storage, workroom and a kitchen/staff/volunteer hospitality area.
-The CTEP member will share a cubical office with computer, access to the Internet, phone and storage.
+nterfaith is located in Plymouth, a Twin Cities suburb located approximately 20 minutes from downtown Minneapolis.
+The CTEP member will occupy a cubical office with laptop, access to the Internet, phone and storage.
 A copier, fax, scanner, etc. is available in our workroom.
-In addition to a cubicle workspace, there is also a workspace located in the computer lab with desk, computer, and phone.
-The lab is equipped with 13 computers, access to the Internet and a Smart Board.
+In addition to a cubicle workspace, there is an additional workspace located in the computer lab with desk, computer, and phone.
+The lab is equipped with computers for client use & tutoring, in addition to a Smart Board for instructional purposes.

 How to Apply